Crossroadsman/ServerAdmin/homebrew.md

 appearance of a particular path appears before the first appearance of another path.
 See [Bash Environment][link04] for which profile file to edit to modify PATH.

+Note that `usr/local` may not be writable (this error might be shown when running `brew doctor`).
+It is caused by Apple's SIP, which needs to be [disabled][link06] for Homebrew to install correctly.

 Usage
 -----